 Usually not, however we will advise in the class if you are on a boat where you need one and how you can easily telephone in for your license with a credit card.
 Sometimes the seminars book private tournament boats which provide an excellent experience.

 At the welcome reception, sometimes there are snacks served but not dinner and there is a cash bar.
 On Saturday morning there usually is coffee and pastries, but not a full continental breakfast.
-You will be served lunch on Saturday, but don’t expect multiple courses or anything fancy.
+You may be served lunch on Saturday depending on venue, but don’t expect multiple courses or anything fancy.
 You are there to learn fishing!
 There is no additional food served on Saturday afternoon.
-Dinner Saturday night is on your own, except for the Islamorada seminar where a barbeque is offered, usually at additional cost.
+Dinner Saturday night is on your own, except for the Islamorada seminar where there may be a second party.
 On the Sunday fishing adventure, no food or beverages are provided.
 You may want to bring sodas, snacks, sandwiches, etc. If you have a special dietary requirement, we suggest you bring what you need.

 At a special event, such as the Alaska (women only) or Costa Rica (men invited) trip, you will learn fishing skills on a boat as you are fishing.
 There are no sit-down seminars.
 The seminars provide a mix of learning experiences including sit down classes and hands-on practice, culminating with the optional fishing trip.